ace0/Security101/README.md

 ## Web sites and web services on the internet

+###
-### Store and validate passwords using bcrypt, scrypt, or PBKDF2.
+1 Store and validate passwords using bcrypt, scrypt, or PBKDF2.
 No plaintext passwords, no simple hashing, not even simple hashing with salts.

+### U
-### Use TLS (also called HTTPS) to send and receive sensitive information from clients
-Sensitive information includes: usernames, passwords, PINs, and financial information (like bank account numbers, credit and debit card numbers).
+1 se TLS (also called HTTPS) to send and receive sensitive information from clients Sensitive information includes: usernames, passwords, PINs, and financial information (like bank account numbers, credit and debit card numbers).
 Even better, use TLS for everything: servers are fast, the overhead isn't too bad, and it's a much simpler policy.

 ## Cryptography
 ### Hash Functions
 Use current, NIST-approved standards: SHA2, SHA3.
 No broken or deprecated hash functions like MD5 or SHA1.